An Incentive-Compatible Semi-Parallel Proof-of-Work Protocol: MDP Models for the Proposed Protocol

 To consider if this last case of expanded state space helps the adversary or not, we can first compare the relative rewards of MDP model of \cite{optimal-selfish} and the reward split MDP we explained earlier.
 If the reward split MDP results in higher relative rewards for an $(\alpha,\gamma)$ pair, it makes no sense for the adversary to withhold the ledger with the most fees.
 On the other hand, if the reward split MDP results in less relative rewards, then it is in the interest of the adversary to launch this type of attack for initiator heights if it has a ledger offering the most fees.
-However, if it fails to override the honest branch eventually, it loses an extra coinbase rewards of the last proof height due to not sharing the ledger in time.

-We ignore the reward loss and assume the adversary can always create a ledger with most fees offered, which is more than what the adversary could achieve.
+We assume the adversary can always create a ledger with most fees offered, which is more than what the adversary could achieve.
 We implement this complicated situation where we have a state space of the form $(a,h,fork,p,l)$ with $l$ keeping track of the last common proof height.
-Even in the scenario where there is no reward loss, the the result is approximately a weighted average between the reward ratio of the work in \cite{optimal-selfish} (with approximate weight $1/L$) and reward split MDP (with approximate weight $(L-1)/L$).
+Even in the scenario where there is no reward loss, the result is approximately a weighted average between the reward ratio of the work in \cite{optimal-selfish} (with approximate weight $1/L$) and reward split MDP (with approximate weight $(L-1)/L$).
 This is expected since the last case arises in approximately $\frac{1}{L}$ of the proof heights, i.e., the initiator heights.
 On the other hand, for $\gamma<0.3$, the result is the same as the reward ratio of reward split MDP since it is more profitable to have parallel proofs in this case.
 As the gain is minor even when the adversarial losses are ignored, we omit the simulation with expanded state space as the computational burden becomes very large with increasing $L$.

-Notice that, to further account for the mentioned reward loss, whenever $l=0$ and \textit{adopt} happens, we could consider $x$ in the reward function as $-1$ or $-\frac{1}{2}$ in which case $y$ also should be increased by $\frac{1}{2}$.
-Although, we do not know whether the proof offering the most fee had $1$ unit reward or $\frac{1}{2}$ since this information is not included in the state space $(a,h,fork,p,l)$, this would only further increase the weight of reward split MDP in the final result.
-As we give the adversary the advantage of not losing any rewards, we ignore this situation.
 In any case, initiator proof heights are only $\frac{1}{L}$ of the total proof heights in the system.